-Highways England Network Management Manual
+National Highways Network Management Manual

-Consideration has also been given to guidance published by the Highways Agency in its Network Management Manual, although it is recognised that these recommendations are generally more suited to motorways and strategic routes.
+Consideration has also been given to guidance published by National Highways in its Network Management Manual, although it is recognised that these recommendations are generally more suited to motorways and strategic routes.

 This Highway Winter Service Policy has been developed to ensure the Council acts responsibly in fulfilling its statutory duties.